Attendee Participation in Greening General Assembly

 Hotels are required to communicate green practices and choices to you.
 Look in your room for information.
-Sometimes it will be provided via a letter, guestroom card, voicemail message or on your television.
+Sometimes it will be provided via an email, guestroom card, voicemail message or on your television.
 Information is also typically available at the front desk.
 So if you don’t see what you’re looking for ask for it, and let us know so we can follow up.

-Bear in mind that in many cases UUA’s requested green practices may be new for many hotels.
+Bear in mind that in many cases UUA’s requested green practices are new to hotels.
 We encourage you to be patient as they train staff in what are often new procedures and encourage UUs to support the effort through positive reinforcement that appreciates the steps being taken.

 Air Conditioning at General Assembly

 Every year the Unitarian Universalist Association (UUA) receives feedback about the room temperature at General Assembly.
 Some people find it too cold.
 Others complain it can be uncomfortably hot.
 Unfortunately, it’s difficult to find the ideal temperature all the time.
 We want you to know we hear your concerns on both sides, and try to find the best temperature to ensure a good experience.

 Convention centers typically have standard temperature set points that are programmed for rooms based on size and anticipated occupancy.
 That means sometimes when you first arrive it seems cold.
 As more people fill up a room, temperatures can increase dramatically and the room becomes more comfortable, but hopefully not so hot as to provide strain on those unable to tolerate excessive heat.

 To make sure you're most comfortable all the time, we encourage you to bring a light sweater or shawl.